 Rev. Proc.
 2004-1 provides the general procedures the Internal Revenue Service follows in issuing private letter rulings and the related instructions for the submission of private letter ruling requests by taxpayers.
 In addition, taxpayers are required by statute to pay user fees for requests for private letter rulings.
 Under section 15 of Rev. Proc.
 2004-1, the user fee must accompany the request in order to be processed by the Service.
 In general, the user fee is \$6,000 for private letter rulings.
-However, there is a reduced fee of \$500 for a request involving a business-related tax issue from a taxpayer with a gross income of less than \$1 million.
+However, there is a reduced fee of \$500 for a request involving a business-related tax 2 issue from a taxpayer with a gross income of less than \$1 million.
 See Appendix A of Rev. Proc.
 2004-1.
-Also, note that section 15.06(4) of Rev. Proc.
-2004-1 provides that if a request for a private letter ruling involves several unrelated transactions, each transaction is treated as a separate request for a private letter ruling and that as a result, a separate fee will apply for each unrelated transaction.
+Also, note that section 7.01(12) and (13) of Rev. Proc.
+2004-1 provides that a request for a private letter ruling must be signed and dated by the taxpayer or the taxpayer's authorized representative and that in order for a taxpayer's authorized representative to sign the request for a private letter ruling or appear before the Service in connection with the request, the taxpayer's authorized representative must be a person referred to in paragraph (a)(1), (2), (3), (4), or (5) of section 7.01(13).

-If you should decide to request a private letter ruling, section 7.03 of Rev. Proc.
+If Taxpayer should decide to request a private letter ruling, section 7.03 of Rev. Proc.
 2004-1 provides information as to where to send the request.
 Also, as we have noted above, section 7 of Rev. Proc.
 2004-1 provides general instructions for requesting a private letter ruling.

 This letter has called your attention to certain principles of tax law.
 It is intended for informational purposes only and does not constitute a ruling.
 See sections 2.01 and 2.04 of Rev. Proc.
 2004-1.
-We hope the materials enclosed will be helpful to you; however, if you should have any additional questions or comments, please contact our office at
+We hope the materials enclosed will be helpful to you; however, if you should have any additional questions or comments, please contact our office at (202) 622-3110.

-In accordance with the power of attorney on file with this office, a copy of this letter is being sent to your authorized representative.
+In accordance with the power of attorney on file with this office, a copy of this letter is being sent to Taxpayer.